chocolatey/choco-wiki/Installation.md

   * Copy/Move over the items from the old lib/bin directory.
   * Delete your old install directory.

+## Non-Administrative Install

+1. You must choose a different location than the default.
+The default is a more secure location that only administrators can write to.
+1. Follow that with the command line / powershell methods of installation.

 ## Command Line
 This really is the easiest method because it requires no configuration of powershell prior to executing it.
 Open a command line, paste the following and press &lt;Enter&gt;: